 “I just think this shouldn’t happen,” Lee said, tears welling up in her eyes at the memory from her time as a young volunteer at Fred Hutch.
 “You make these people so sick by trying to cure them.”

 Three decades ago, the young woman from Redmond, Washington, about to head off to medical school, didn’t know that that painful moment would eventually serve as an inspiration for her entire career.
 In fact, it sparked her lifelong drive to improve the survival and quality of life of others facing the same potentially lifesaving, but risky, treatment.

-Now, Lee is back at Fred Hutch as a hematologist in the Clinical Research Division and director of the Long-Term Follow-Up Program.
+Now, Lee is back at Fred Hutch as a hematologist, the associate director of the Clinical Research Division, the director of the Long-Term Follow-Up Program, and the holder of the David and Patricia Giuliani/Oliver Press Endowed Chair in Cancer Research.
 Among her several areas of research, the memory of the boy from long ago is echoed today in her ongoing studies of graft-vs.-host-disease, which not only took his life but continues to affect too many transplant recipients today.